datasektionen/bawang-content/en/organisation/sammansattning/body.md

 The Board member of Educational Affairs can be reached at [d-uf@datasektionen.se](mailto:d-uf@datasektionen.se).

-## Board member of Study environment and Equality
+## Board member of Study environment and Equality - *(Vacant)*

-Has overall responsibility for all issues connected to the physical and psychological study environment.
-Is the board's contact for questions relating to these areas.
+Has an overall responsibility for all issues connected to the physical and psychological study environment.
+Is the person to contact on the board for questions relating to these areas.
 These responsibilities include

 - working for a good study environment
-- together with the Board member for Educational affairs coordinate the chapters communication concerning studies and the study environment towards EECS
+- coordinate the chapters communication concerning studies and the study environment towards EECS together with the Board member for Educational affairs
 - handle equality, diversity and equal treatment incidents
 - work with issues concerning equality, diversity and equal treatment in the chapter.